-- Diphthongs-some vowel teams make a sound like a long vowel.
+- Vowel teams – some make a sound like a long vowel.

 Please note that many of the games require Flash and may not work well on some tablets and smartphones.
 It can be helpful to download Mozilla Firefox.
 Some more mobile friendly games are collected at this Symbaloo.

 |CVC words (Consonant-Vowel-Consonant)|